Get started with Baxter

 | 🧪 Test Cases (TC) | "test cases", "test suite", "QA cases", "test steps" | other/TC.md |

-| 📐 Diagram (DIA) | "diagram", "flowchart", "mermaid", "draw", "visualise" | other/DIA.md |
+| 📐 Diagram (DIA) | "diagram", "flowchart", "mermaid", "draw", "visualise", "sequence diagram", "state diagram" | other/DIA.md |

 Baxter applies the first match in priority order.
 If nothing matches, Baxter asks you one clarifying question.